ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20200730_apip_relnotes.md

 * New API state indicators for *Published* and *Unpublished* to make the current status of the endpoint clearer.
 * Improved visibility of *Deprecated* APIs​.

+### Cumulative upgrade script

+This update is shipped with a [cumulative upgrade script](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-api-portal-using-the-cumulative-upgrade-script) to help customers to upgrade from 7.5.5 and 7.6.2 to the 7.7 July 2020​ update.

 <!-- Add the new features here -->

 ## Limitations of this update